Posts mit dem Label Museum und Community werden angezeigt. Alle Posts anzeigen

 In order to highlight the incomparable cultural dynamism of this dual notion of material and spiritual ownership, of ownership and identity, I would ask you to consider briefly the notorious, but for our purposes unbeatably illustrative brand name of an Italian criminal organisation: "Cosa Nostra".

 The idea of common ownership of cultural goods, of an asset which in a certain way helps create community and which represents the community, emerges in a special historical situation.
 The religious and old politico-social means of endowing life with meaning imploded and had to be replaced by new ones, and one of these legitimising and meaning-endowing entities was (national) history.
 The ancient unifying bond of community, religious faith and belief in a king, the guardian of this religious idea, had to be replaced.
+This changed the relationship to cultural heritage.
+One began to collect, to preserve and to cultivate.
+In the France of the revolution they began to nationalise the royal possessions, to annex aristocratic collections, to secularise churches and monasteries.
+There arose an enormous store which could then be used to feed the museums founded by the revolution.

+With the founding of a number of great museums something like a common object is created, collections of culturally and historically significant items around which the community can form and collect – literally and symbolically.
 Perhaps you consider this reference to the idea of cultural heritage in the age of bourgeois revolution and enlightenment to be empty theory.
 But follow me back to a certain date in the year 1793 and just see what happened on this day in Paris.

 We write the 10th August 1793, the anniversary of the storming of the Tuileries, the event that is regarded as the definitive end of the monarchy in France, the day from which Louis XVI became a prisoner and accused.